hivdb/chiro-cms/resources/covid-review.md

 Most SARS-CoV MAbs do not inhibit SARS-CoV-2 although their titers can be quite variable[^10.1016/j.cell.2020.03.045].
 For example, three well-characterized SARS-CoV RBD-directed MAbs (S230, m396, and 80R) did not bind SARS-CoV-2 RBD at a concentration of 1μM[^10.1126/science.abb2507].
 However, CR3022 was found to potently bind SARS-CoV-2 RBD at a site that is highly conserved and that does not compete with ACE2 binding and to potentially inhibit ACE2 binding allosterically[^10.1080/22221751.2020.1729069][^10.1126/science.abb7269][^10.1101/2020.05.05.079202].
 In addition, in a recent analysis of antibody-containing supernatants from 51 SARS-CoV S hybridomas from immunized transgenic mice, one antibody called 47D11 was uniquely found to inhibit both SARS-CoV and SARS-CoV-2 in an entry assay and in cell culture with EC<sub>50</sub> values of 0.2 and 0.6 g/ml.
 47D11 like CR3022 may act through an unknown mechanism different from receptor binding.

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 Although few published studies have described the isolation and characterization of SARS-CoV-2 neutralizing MAbs, this will soon be rapidly changing.
 Many MAbs that recognize SARS-CoV-2 will be identified and will be characterized by both their breadth of activity against diverse strains and by their ability to prevent and treat infection in animal models[^10.1016/j.it.2020.03.007].
-In one recent study of 26 persons recovering from SARS-CoV-2 infection, most developed IgG S1-specific antibodies[^10.1038/s41423-020-0426-7].
+In one study of 26 persons recovering from SARS-CoV-2 infection, most developed IgG S1-specific antibodies[^10.1038/s41423-020-0426-7].
 Three of these persons had antibodies that could block S1-ACE2 binding.
 Two MAbs were cloned from these patients (311mab–31B5, 311mab−32D4) and shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
 Several biotechnology companies have announced plans to begin trials of MAbs this summer.

 ___Conclusions: The preliminary data suggesting that convalescent plasma is useful for treating SARS-CoV-2 and the ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 Although coronaviruses do not appear to mutate at high rates compared to other RNA viruses, a combination of at least two non-cross-reactive monoclonal antibodies will nonetheless be required to prevent the rapid emergence of resistant variants.___